Designer Neutral Living Room Inspiration

 Modern Neutral Living Room

 LA, New York and London designer Birgit Klein offers modernity to tradition with this contemporary seating situation.
 A U-shaped sofa, full-size rug and barely-there drapes in a unified beige-grey hue (a chic modern technique) accent the space’s fine neoclassical bones.
 Wooden flooring and paned doors and fan lights are modernised in black, contrasting against the room’s stone accent wall.
 Minimalist accessorising completes the look.

 Image Credit: Gilles & Boissier

 Three key points about this airy living room (above): it was designed by French duo Gilles & Boissier; it was the home of late Joseph founder Joseph Ettedgui; and, this year, it’s ten years old.
 Yes, you read that correctly.
 Ten years.
 Talk about anti-aging.
 In true Gilles & Boissier style, it’s as on-trend now as it was a decade ago thanks to sandy upholstery, a careful use of accessories and monochrome artwork.
 The poster child for timeless design to say the least.

-Keep an eye out for the home in the upcoming article The Fundamentals of a Timeless Interior with commentary from Dorothée Boissier.
+Discover the rest of this chic residence in The Fundamentals of a Timeless Interior with commentary from Dorothée Boissier.